DreamHost vs Bluehost

 If you are trying to decide between these two companies when it comes to your web host, you’ve come to the right place.
 We have taken the time to compare and contrast the two so that you can determine which option is best for you.
 We compared DreamHost and Bluehost on the following four factors: pricing, support, performance/speed, and ease of use.

-DreamHost’s plans come in three packages: Shared Starter, DreamPress, and VPS Basic.
+DreamHost’s plans come in three packages: Shared Starter, DreamPress (one of the best WordPress hosting solutions), and VPS Basic.
 The Shared Starter, which is the most straightforward plan, starts at $2.59 per month.
-Users get a single website along with a free domain, unlimited traffic, unmetered bandwidth, and a free SSL certificate.
+Users get a single website along with a free domain name, unlimited traffic, unmetered bandwidth, and a free SSL certificate.

 Similar to its competitor, Bluehost provides its customers with the four distinct plans: Basic, Plus, Choice Plus, and Pro.
-The Basic Plan comes with a single website, 50 gigabytes of web space, unmetered bandwidth, and a free SSL certificate.
-Users also have the benefit of five email accounts and a free domain.
+The Basic Plan costs $3.95/mo comes with a single website, a free domain name, 50 gigabytes of disk space, unmetered bandwidth, and a free SSL certificate.
+Users also have the benefit of five email accounts and a free domain name.

 Plus and Choice Plus each cost $5.45 per month.
 Both come with unlimited websites, unmetered web space, unlimited parked and sub-domains, and unlimited email accounts and storage.
 Choice Plus has a competitive edge as it provides additional features, such as domain privacy and CodeGuard Basic.